The New School: Motto

 The New School uses "To the Living Spirit" as its motto.
 In 1937, Thomas Mann remarked that a plaque bearing the inscription "be the Living Spirit" had been torn down by the Nazis from a building at the University of Heidelberg.
-He suggested that the University in Exile adopt that inscription as its motto, to indicate that the 'living spirit,' mortally threatened in Europe, would have a home in this country.
+He suggested that the University in Exile adopt that inscription as its motto, to indicate that the 'living spirit', mortally threatened in Europe, would have a home in this country.
 Alvin Johnson adopted that idea, and the motto continues to guide the division in its present-day endeavors.
+The university has begun to introduce a new vintage baseball cap that carries both the motto, To The Living Spirit, but also the original logo: The Tree of Life.

 University in Exile

 The Graduate Faculty of Political and Social Science was founded in 1933 as the University in Exile.
-It was largely for Jewish scholars purged from teaching positions due to antisemitic laws passed in 1933 Nazi Germany.
+It was largely for Jewish scholars purged from teaching positions under the antisemitic laws passed in 1933 Nazi Germany.
 By 1938, the matter became an issue of life or death for these scholars.
 The University in Exile, one of a number of similar programs being established nationally, was initially founded by the director of the New School, Alvin Johnson, through the financial contributions of Hiram Halle and the Rockefeller Foundation.
-The University in Exile and its subsequent incarnations have been the intellectual heart of the New School.
-Notable scholars associated with the University in Exile include psychologists Erich Fromm, Max Wertheimer and Aron Gurwitsch, political theorists Hannah Arendt and Leo Strauss, philosopher Hans Jonas, and composer Hanns Eisler.
+Notable scholars associated with the University in Exile included psychologists Erich Fromm, Max Wertheimer, and Aron Gurwitsch, political theorists Hannah Arendt and Leo Strauss, philosopher Hans Jonas, musicologist Erich Moritz von Hornbostel and composer Hanns Eisler.

 In 1934, the University in Exile was chartered by New York State and its name was changed to the Graduate Faculty of Political and Social Science.
+In 1941 it was granted its permanent charter.
 In 2005, the Graduate Faculty was again renamed, this time taking the original name of the university, The New School for Social Research.
+Today, the New School for Social Research is considered by many to be an intellectual home of Marxist, anarchist, and otherwise far left leaning faculty and graduate students.